wolfleithold/guitar-harmony/DEPLOYMENT.md

 3. Run `vercel link` in your project directory
 4. Run `vercel env pull .env.local` to download environment variables
 5. Start your dev server: `npm run dev`

+**For local testing without setting up Vercel:**

+- The default password is `guitar123` if AUTH_PASSWORD is not set
+- Visit `http://localhost:3000` and enter the password

 ## What Changed from SQLite?